Why it matters to YOUR CAT

 Cat owners are put in the position of finding homes for the kittens or taking them to shelters.
 Kittens born on the streets often struggle for food and survival.

 Cat overpopulation remains a significant problem both in the Portland Metro Area and across the United States.
-While cats entering shelters in the Portland area are far more likely to find a home than in most communities, there continues to be more cats born than there are available homes.
+There continues to be more cats born than there are available homes.

 Why it matters for WILDLIFE

-Our region invests significant resources to protect local wildlife, from restoring habitat in backyards and neighborhoods to our regions amazing system of natural areas.
+Our region invests significant resources to protect all aspects of local wildlife, ranging from our backyard habitats to the coast, mountains, and forests.
 However, nearly 25% of our bird species have experienced significant declines over the past 40 years.
-This same trend is occurring at the national levels as well.

 Habitat loss and fragmentation are the primary causes of bird declines, but hazards such as cat predation, window collisions, and pesticides can add significantly to the pressures that wild birds face.

-Bird conservation organizations such as Portland Audubon focus the majority of their resources on protecting habitat, but is it important to address secondary causes of bird declines as well.
+Bird conservation organizations such as the Audubon Society of Portland focus the majority of their resources on protecting habitat while additionally addressing secondary causes of bird declines.

-At Portland Audubon's Wildlife Care Center, nearly 40% of the birds brought in for treatment are cat related — either caught by cats, orphaned by cats, or fledglings “rescued” by the public to prevent imminent cat predation.
+At Portland Audubon's Wildlife Care Center, nearly 40% of the birds brought in for treatment are cat related.
+Some examples of cat related bird intake are when birds have been caught, orphaned, or fledglings “rescued” by the public to prevent imminent cat predation.
 Over the past 20 years, the Center has treated more 20,000 cat-caught animals, representing more than 100 local species.
-These birds have some of the lowest survival rates of any of the injuries seen at the Center and it only represents a small sample of what is happening out on the landscape.
+These birds have some of the lowest survival rates of any of the injuries seen at the Center, and it only represents a small sample of what is happening out on the landscape.
 These are our birds in our neighborhoods — wildlife that our communities are working hard to protect and restore.

 Six myths about indoor cats: